JayAtSeneca/JayAtSeneca/README.md

 <h2> 👦🏽 About Me </h2>

 - 🤩 &nbsp; Hi there!
 I'm a software developer with a passion for creating intuitive and user-friendly applications.
-I have a Bachelor's degree in Computer Science and have been working in the field for over 5 years.

   I have gained extensive experience in various programming languages and frameworks, including C/C++, Java, Python, and React.
 I am skilled at developing both front-end   and back-end applications, and have a knack for solving complex technical problems.